 Scouring secondhand shops and dollar stores, Tuita creates assemblages of thrifted homewares and holiday trinkets with a playful pop colour palette.
 The works serve as a reminder of unique cultural practices and deities that have been lost over time, here they are reinvented through Tuita’s lens.
 Tuita creates a new narrative for the found objects, recasting them as relics of the modern age.

-Since moving to New Zealand, Tuita has exhibited in Hamilton and Wellington and has been a finalist in a number of art awards including the National Contemporary Art Award and the Molly Morpeth Canaday Award 3D.
-Objectspace
+Since moving to New Zealand, Tuita has exhibited in Christchurch, Hamilton, Wellington, Auckland and Tauranga and has been a finalist in a number of art awards including the National Contemporary Art Award and the Molly Morpeth Canaday Award 3D.

-2022: Te Atuitanga – Between our Cloak of Stars, Bergman Gallery, Auckland; Wetūrangitia/Made As Stars, The Dowse Art Museum, Lower Hutt.
+2022: Aotearoa Art Fair, Auckland; Te Atuitanga – Between our Cloak of Stars, Bergman Gallery, Auckland, New Zealand.

-2021: MĀNAWATIA TAKATĀPUI : DEFENDING PLURALITY, Tauranga Art Gallery, Tauranga.
+2021: MĀNAWATIA TAKATĀPUI : DEFENDING PLURALITY, Tauranga Art Gallery, Tauranga, New Zealand.

 2019: Aati ‘i he po’uli Art in the dark.
-‘Amui ‘i Mu’a – Ancient Futures Conference, Tanoa International Dateline Hotel, Nuku’alofa.
+‘Amui ‘i Mu’a – Ancient Futures Conference, Tanoa International Dateline Hotel, Nuku’alofa, Tonga.

 2015: Subversion-Art Month with the Contemporary Art Festival, Tortuga Studios, St Peters, Australia.